How Long After An Assault Can You Press Charges? (NSW)

 Indictable offences are more serious offences such as assault, sexual assault and murder.
 Some indictable offences – such as assault – can be heard in the Local Court when both defence and prosecution agree to this.
 More serious indictable offences – such as murder and manslaughter – must be dealt with on indictment in the Supreme Court.

 There is no limitation period for laying charges for indictable offences in New South Wales.
-This means that a person can be charged with a serious offence that they committed many years – even decades – earlier.
+This means that a person can be charged with a serious offence that they committed many years – even decades – earlier if the police make the decision to lay charges.

 The challenge for prosecutors when charges are laid in respect of crimes committed long ago (often called ‘historical offences’) is that it may be more difficult to prove a person guilty of an offence when a lot of time has passed since it happened.